mind-inria/mri-nufft/README.rst

 .. _gpunufft: https://github.com/chaithyagr/gpuNUFFT
 .. _pynufft: https://github.com/jyhmiinlin/pynufft
 .. _pynfft: https://github.com/ghisvail/pynfft

+- (*) PyNFFT is only working with Cython < 3.0.0 , and is not actively maintained (https://github.com/mind-inria/mri-nufft/issues/19)
+- (**) stacked-nufft allow to use any supported backend to perform a stack of 2D NUFFT and adds a z-axis FFT (using scipy)

 **The NUFFT operation is often not enough to provide good image quality by itself (even with density compensation)**.
 It is best used in a Compress Sensing setup, you can check the pysap-mri_ for MRI dedicated solutions and deepinv_ for Deep Learning based solutions.